 "It’s really about what it’s like to lose the thing that made you," said director Benh Zeitlin, a native New Yorker and one of only a handful of people affiliated with "Beasts of the Southern Wild" not from Louisiana.
 "The film is inspired by culture and events in Louisiana but we wanted to elevate it to make it universal.
 It’s about where you come from.
-Your land is your parent, and there are

 "Beasts of the Southern Wild," which opens Friday at Triplex Cinema in Great Barrington, won the grand jury prize in the U.S. dramatic competition at the Sundance Independent Film Festival as well as its cinematography award.
 At France’s Cannes Film Festival in May, where many U.S. films were shut out, Louisiana’s indie darling won the Camera d’Or for best first film.